Kinokkory/wiwinwlh/tutorial.md

 Singleton Types
 ---------------

-A singleton type is a type a single value inhabitant.
+A singleton type is a type with a single value inhabitant.
 Singleton types can be constructed in a variety of ways using GADTs or with data families.

 ```haskell